 Some evidence suggests that the use of traditional Chinese medicine herb combinations may result in short-term improvements in SCORing of Atopic Dermatitis (SCORAD) index scores, quality of life scores, and topical steroid use.
 However, larger trials to evaluate safety and long-term efficacy are needed.

-Clinical Context: Adrenocorticosteroid derivative suitable for application to skin or external mucous membranes.
-It has mineralocorticoid and glucocorticoid effects resulting in anti-inflammatory activity.
+Clinical Context: Hydrocortisone topical is an adrenocorticosteroid derivative suitable for application to skin or external mucous membranes.
+It has mineralocorticoid and glucocorticoid effects, resulting in anti-inflammatory activity.

 Clinical Context: It treats inflammatory dermatosis that is responsive to steroids.
 It decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing capillary permeability.

-Clinical Context: Intermediate-potency topical corticosteroid.
+Clinical Context: Flurandrenolide is an intermediate-potency topical corticosteroid.
 Each square cm provides 4 mcg.

 For mild atopic dermatitis in infants, class VI or VII topical steroids should be effective.
 If the infant has more severe atopic dermatitis, a moderate-potency steroid can be prescribed for as long as 1 week and then tapered down to a lower-potency medication for maintenance therapy.
 In general, do not treat infants with topical steroids in the high-potency classes (class II or above) without a referral to a dermatologist.